Ronnie Bass: Remember the Titans

 Bass and others have stated that many scenes in the 2000 film Remember the Titans are fictional, and do not portray the real-life Ronald Bass accurately.
 For example, in the movie, Bass is depicted as a long-haired hippie.
 He has, however, been quoted in the Greenville News as saying, "I was never quite like that ...
 But that's Hollywood.
 I'll say for the record my hair was never that long."

-In the film, Bass, played by Kip Pardue, arrives after camp begins and is introduced to the Titans' coaches by his father, United States Navy Colonel Bass, as they had just arrived in town.
+In the film, Bass, played by Kip Pardue, arrives after camp begins and is introduced to the Titans' coaches by his father, United States Air Force Colonel Bass, as they had just arrived in town.
 In real life, the Bass family had already been in Alexandria before camp started and had practiced with rival quarterback "Rev" in unofficial workouts held during the summer.
 "Ronnie went down (to the Burg) every day, and he related to the kids there in the ghetto," Boone stated in the film's DVD commentary.
 "This is one of the reasons they called him 'Sunshine.' ".

 Commenting on the scene in the movie in which his character kisses Gerry Bertier (Ryan Hurst) on the lips in the locker room, Bass has stated that the incident never happened.

 Bass has also observed that in the movie, "(Denzel Washington) did come across as a disciplinarian, which Coach Boone was, he was a perfectionist, which Coach Boone tried to be, and he had a temper and was in your face a lot."
 Boone admits, in his DVD commentary, that he was a disciplinarian, but adds that he has a warm side that doesn't come across in the film.
 "I wanted to make the team," Bass noted.
 "I think that's where most of the kids' minds were.
 We were just trying to play football."